Kappa Sigma: Chapter and member misconduct

+In 2017, the Kappa Sigma chapter at the University of Connecticut was expelled following the death of a girl the prior October.
+A 19-year-old sophomore who had left a Kappa Sigma party was leaning against a door at the fire department when it opened for a call.
+The sophomore fell and was run over by a fire vehicle responding to what turned out to be a false alarm.
+Six members of the fraternity were charged with providing alcohol to minors.
+The victim's parents later reached a settlement with the university, the driver, and the fraternity.

 In 2017, two civil lawsuits were filed against the fraternity and the University of Louisiana at Lafayette (ULL) by the family of a deceased ULL student killed by a Kappa Sigma pledge in 2016.
 Rustam Nizamutdinova, an undergraduate engineering student from Uzbekistan, was walking down a street when he was struck by a car driven by a Kappa Sigma pledge who fell asleep at the wheel.
 The pledge was severely sleep-deprived due to his illegal and strenuous pledging process.
-The fraternity's charter at ULL was revoked and five other Greek organizations received varying levels of disciplinary action after Nizamutdinova's death initiated thorough investigations into Greek culture on campus.
+The chapter's charter was revoked and five other Greek organizations received varying levels of disciplinary action after Nizamutdinova's death initiated thorough investigations into Greek culture on campus.

 In 2017, dozens of Kappa Sigma members initiated at Louisiana State University were expelled by the national leadership of the fraternity for allegations of repeated hazing violations, drug usage, and misconduct.